 - Bachelor of Arts (BA)

-Economics has been described as the study of the issues arising from the allocation of limited resources to meet society’s unlimited human wants.
-Students with an interest in data analysis, mathematical modeling, finance, and quantitative matters will find the economics course of study sound preparation for continued study in economics or business.
+Economics is the study of the allocation of limited resources in the face of society’s unlimited wants.
+Economists identify problems, propose solutions, and evaluate policy in resource allocation in every facet of society.
+Students with an interest in data analysis, mathematical modeling, public policy, business, and finance will find the economics course of study broad, challenging, and diverse.

 Why Study Economics at Oberlin?